 Your liver binds hormones by converting them into their “methylated” forms — converting them from fat-soluble to water-soluble.
 The bound hormones are then transported into the gut, where they are excreted.

-In addition, gut flora imbalance can lead to a higher production of beta-glucuronidase which is an enzyme that reactivates bound estrogen and other hormones by disconnecting them from their methyl group.
+In addition, gut flora imbalance can lead to a higher production of beta-glucuronidase, an enzyme that reactivates bound estrogen and other hormones by disconnecting them from their methyl group.
 When this happens, estrogen, which is no longer water-soluble, gets reabsorbed into the bloodstream.
-Constipation can worsen this process because the hormone is then sitting in the stool for a longer time period and thus has a greater chance of being separated from the methyl group.
+Constipation can worsen this process because the hormone is then sitting in the stool for a more extended time period and thus has a greater chance of being separated from the methyl group.

 Hormone-related health issues caused by constipation

 Over time, frequent constipation can lead to hormone imbalance since the hormone that’s getting recycled into the body is now more toxic than its original form.

 Some of the health issues you may notice from an accumulation of estrogen are acne, headaches, PMS, heavy periods, mood swings, breast tenderness, weight gain, memory issues, infertility, and even hot flashes.
 When infrequent waste elimination produces hormone imbalance, your body may try to push some of it out through your skin (the skin is considered your largest organ and is an elimination route for toxins) in the form of acne, rashes, etc. At that point, additional health risks can begin to get serious.
 There’s a potentially increased risk for estrogen-dependent cancers since the normal excretion process isn’t working as it should.